BestReviews is reader-supported and may earn an affiliate commission. Details

 Canister vacuums: A canister vacuum cleaner boasts a unique design consisting of a vacuum head connected to a tank by a long hose.
 To operate it, you move the vacuum head in front of you, slurping dirt and debris into the tank as it trails behind you.
 The best canister vacuums deliver on versatility with a wide range of accessories, allowing you to clean curtains, furniture, walls, ceilings, and of course, flooring.

 On the downside, dragging a canister tank behind you can be cumbersome, especially if you must carry it up flights of stairs, down narrow hallways, or from one large room to another.
 Heavy canister vacuums demand muscle power, and because of their bulk, it can be difficult to find a convenient storage spot for them between cleaning sessions.

-Although this type of vacuum, also known as a robot vacuum, is not covered in depth in this article, we would be remiss not to mention it.
+Robotic vacuum cleaners: Although this type of vacuum, also known as a robot vacuum, is not covered in depth in this article, we would be remiss not to mention it.
 A robotic cleaner is a solid and unique choice in the world of vacuum cleaners.
 There is so much to say about them, in fact, that we have created a separate shopping guide for you to learn about them.
 If you would like to obtain information about the best robot vacuums on the market, we invite you to check out our robotic vacuum cleaner review.
-We break down the details of one of our favorites, the Roomba i7+, in even greater detail here.

 For consumers who find themselves debating between a robot vacuum and a traditional vacuum, we offer the following tips for your consideration.